Natural Sea Sponge and Sea Sponges

 Caribbean silk and Mediterranean silk sponges have been used for thousands of years as natural tampons by ancient Egyptian, Greek & Roman women of means.
 The problem is that the U.S. FDA does not officially approve of their use in this way.
 Because of this, you are welcome to order our Caribbean silk and Mediterranean silk sponges, at 1/3rd the price of our competititors and use them any safe way you would like.
 Why are we selling them for so much less?
 We don't include extras such as a carry pouch or a fancy moon calendar, but the cost savings is immense.
 Giving us a hint on the checkout page 'Comments' section will let us know to pickout the correctly shaped silk sponges for this purpose.

-Yes, but be sure to wash a new sponge thoroughly and squeeze it all over to ensure there are not foreign objects such as a sea shell or limerock in it.
-If you see or feel foreign objects in the sponge, either use scissors to cut out any impurities or call us for advice or possibly a replacement.
+Yes, be sure to wash a new sponge thoroughly and squeeze it all over to ensure there are no foreign objects such as sea shell or limerock in it.
+If you see or feel foreign objects in the sponge, either use scissors to cut out the impurity or call us for advice or a replacement.

 It is advisable to disinfect natural sponges on a regular basis, usually every 2-3 weeks if used daily: